 The Company classifies all of its investments as available-for-sale.
 Unrealized gains and losses on investments are recognized in comprehensive income/(loss), unless an unrealized loss is considered to be other than temporary, in which case the unrealized loss is charged to operations.
 The Company periodically reviews its investments for other than temporary declines in fair value below cost basis and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The Company believes the individual unrealized losses represent temporary declines primarily resulting from interest rate changes.
 Realized gains and losses are reflected in interest and other income in the Consolidated Statements of Comprehensive Loss and are determined using the specific identification method with transactions recorded on a settlement date basis.
-Investments with original maturities at date of purchase beyond three months and which mature at or less than 12 months from the balance sheet date are classified as long-term.
-At June 30, 2014, the Company believes that the costs of its investments are recoverable in all material respects.
+Investments with original maturities at date of purchase beyond three months and which mature at or less than 12 months from the balance sheet date are classified as current.
+Investments with a maturity beyond 12 months from the balance sheet date are classified as long-term.
+At September 30, 2014, the Company believes that the costs of its investments are recoverable in all material respects.